arun-kr-reddy/notes/algorithms.md

 - **amortization:**
   - averaging cost of an operation over a sequence of operations
   - average cost of expensive operation done infrequently is low

 ## dynamic array
 - **static array:**
+  - assume array always needs to be full
   - insert/delete needs reallocation and copying over all elements
 - **linked list:**
   - each element stored in node which points to next node